Charley Says

-Charley Says is a series of short cut-out animated cartoon public information films for children, produced by the British government's Central Office of Information and broadcast in the United Kingdom in the 1970s and 1980s.
-Six films were made in 1973.
+Charley Says is a series of six short cut-out animated cartoon public information films for children, made in 1973.
+They were produced by the British government's Central Office of Information and broadcast in the United Kingdom in the 1970s and 1980s.

 Overview

 Most of the topics dealt with everyday safety issues children face, such as not going off with strangers or not playing with matches.
 They featured a little boy called Tony (voiced by the seven-year-old son of one of the neighbours of producer Richard Taylor) and his cat, named Charley, voiced by Kenny Everett, who would "miaow" the lesson of the episode, which the boy would then translate and explain.
 Often Charley served as the boy's conscience, similarly to Davey and Goliath or Jiminy Cricket of Walt Disney's film Pinocchio.
 When Charley and Tony did the right thing, they were rewarded with something for Tony and a fish for Charley, which he ate rapidly.
-However, on other occasions, Charley suffered the consequences of doing the wrong thing (e.g., in Charley's Tea Party he pulled a tablecloth and a teapot fell on him and scalded him).
+However, on other occasions, Charley suffered the consequences of doing the wrong thing (e.g., in Charley's Tea Party he was scalded when he pulled a tablecloth and a teapot fell on him).